 12 ounces fresh mozzarella

-(some basil remained from cutting board)
+fresh mozzarella cut up (some basil remained from cutting board) |

 1 cup mixed herbs, cut or torn into small pieces (mostly fresh basil, with some mint and parsley)